bioinformed/glu-genetics/docs/modules/assoc/logit1.rst

   Analysis options:

-    --model=F           General formula for model to fit --test=F            Formula terms to test.
+    --model=FORMULA     General formula for model to fit --test=FORMULA      Formula terms to test.
 Default is to test all genotype effects if a model is specified, otherwise a 2df genotype test (GENO(locus)).
     --stats=T           Comma separated list of test statistics to apply to